• Skip to primary navigation

 Learn at the Mennonite Heritage Village

 Make your way to Steinbach to visit the Mennonite Heritage Village, where you can learn all about the rich Mennonite history in Manitoba.
 View historic artifacts, see a fully functioning Dutch windmill, and taste traditional Mennonite food, among other fun activities.
+(While you’re there, also check out some great Steinbach restaurants!)

 Visit the Bannock Point Petroforms

 Found in Whiteshell Provincial Park, the Bannock Point Petroforms are ancient rocks and boulders arranged by Indigenous peoples over thousands of years.
 Breathe in the fresh air as you appreciate that you are standing on sacred ground.
-Want to learn more about the petroforms?
+Want to learn more about the Petroforms?
 You can take a tour of the area.

 Spend a Day on the Hunt Lake Trail